• Skip to primary navigation

 Not only are they great for lunchboxes, but served warm with a scoop of vanilla ice cream they make the most delicious quick and easy dessert!

-Muffins are always popular, whether it's triple chocolate chip muffins, raspberry white chocolate muffins, banana muffins or cafe style blueberry muffins.
+Muffins are always popular, whether it's Greek yogurt blueberry muffins, raspberry white chocolate muffins, banana muffins or cafe-style blueberry muffins.

 By enhancing my double chocolate chip muffins with extra chocolate, these muffins are less rich than brownies, but are richer than chocolate cake or chocolate cupcakes.